 “This is a perfect partnership,” said Tyson Mantor, Arboretum and Public Garden associate director.
 “We pride ourselves on the many sustainable landscape maintenance efforts we currently use to keep our grounds beautiful.
 We welcome sheep to the effort.”

-25 campus sheep will be allowed to graze in a fenced one-acre lawn area on central campus (see map).
+A number of campus sheep will be allowed to graze in a fenced lawn area on central campus.
 An equally sized adjacent lawn will serve as a control and will be conventionally maintained by Arboretum and Public Garden landscape managers.
 Sheep will be transported to the site in a trailer and allowed to graze, then, at the end of the day, they will be transported back to the campus sheep facility.
 It is anticipated to take 2-3 days to "mow" the experimental half of the lawn.
 Two student shepherds will supervise the sheep at all times.

 Current Grazing Schedule

-- Future Dates TBD (Follow @ucdavis_sheepmowers on Instragram for the latest news.)
+Follow @ucdavis_sheepmowers on Instagram for the latest news.